rezkyal/air_control/readme.md

 Create a virtual mouse using camera, google MediaPipe, and openCV in python

-<b>Before testing the virtual mouse, make sure you have save and close your important program, the <em>ghost click</em>:ghost: can be very dangerous, use with full caution:exclamation::shipit:</b>
+<b>Before testing the virtual mouse, make sure you have saved and closed your important programs, the <em>ghost click</em>:ghost: can be very dangerous, use with full caution:exclamation::shipit:</b>

 ## Notes
 <ul>